-Broad scale habitat mapping undertaken in March 2015, combined with risk indicator ratings in relation to the key estuary stressors (i.e. sediment, eutrophication and habitat modification), and changes from baseline conditions (Table 11), have been used to assess overall estuary condition.
+Broad scale habitat mapping undertaken in March 2015 used risk indicator ratings in relation to the key estuary stressors (i.e. sediment, eutrophication and habitat modification), and changes from estimated natural state conditions, to assess overall condition (Table 10).

-Based on the combined ratings, the estuary is considered to face an overall "MODERATE-HIGH" risk of adverse impacts to estuary ecology.
-This is based primarily on the large extent of estuary substrate dominated by mud (32.2ha, 36%).
-While there has been extensive historical habitat modification - primarily through the displacement and reclamation of saltmarsh, ingress of terrestrial weeds, and the conversion of much of the densely vegetated terrestrial margin to pasture - there has been relatively little recent saltmarsh loss other than small areas of localised drainage and reclamation in the west of the estuary.

-Eutrophication, expressed through indicators of macroalgal growth and the presence of gross eutrophic conditions, was not present as a significant issue overall.
-Phytoplankton blooms in the upper estuary (Motupipi River) highlight nutrient inputs currently exceed the assimilative capacity of the estuary in only this localised area.
+Overall there is a "MODERATE" risk of adverse impacts to the estuary ecology occurring based on current muddiness (18.5% of the estuary, a 6% increase since 2000), as well as significant historical habitat modification - primarily through the displacement and reclamation of saltmarsh, ingress of terrestrial weeds, and the conversion of much of the densely vegetated terrestrial margin to pasture.
+Recent saltmarsh loss is evident in localised areas in the north of the estuary due to reclamation and drainage.
+Eutrophication, expressed through indicators of macroalgal growth and the presence of gross eutrophic conditions, was not a significant issue.